Pythonbratty/Website-django/README.md

 # Process Flow/Procedures
 ## mysite structure
-1. django-admin startproject mysite
+1. django-admin startproject mysite.
 The above command sets up a project directory in the name "mysite".
 Refer to the mysite folder structure.
-Mention the subapps creted using "startapp" command in (3.) below name in settings.py file.
+Mention the subapps created using "startapp" command in (3.) below name in settings.py file.

 2. python manage.py runserver
 To perform all system checks.